lawrencemcdaniel-dot-com/html/tierrapartners.com/wp-content/plugins/mashsharer/readme.txt

 == Changelog ==

+= 3.5.5 =
+* Tweak: Explain better sharedcount and opensharecount integration
+* Fix: Error array_merge is not an array
+* Fix: MashShare social media meta box not shown if another plugin is using the same meta-box library
+* Fix: Incompatibility with meta-box add-ons
+* Fix: Whatsapp Button not visible on AMP pages
+* Tweak: Change welcome message

 = 3.5.4 =
 * New: Support for Yoast custom variables e.g. %%title%%
 * New: Add sharedcount.com 10.000 free daily api requests